 You can select a schema element or cell by clicking on the respective graph node.
 The selected node is highlighted with a yellow background.
 The image below shows the explanation of a selected cell in the Properties view.
 In the Notes section you can associate comments to the cell.

 The Alignment view also offers the possibility to manipulate the mapping.
 A selected cell may be edited or removed, using either the context menu or the Edit menu in the main menu bar.
-Also, an existing cell can be replaced with another function, the cell priority can be set and the cell can be enabled or disabled in the context of the current type relation.
+Also, an existing cell can be replaced with another function, the source and target entities can be replaced, the cell priority can be set and the cell can be enabled or disabled in the context of the current type relation.